marielle-lopez/e-shop/README.md

 - Add animation and intervals to switching images in carousel
 - Make subscription form in footer functional
 - Create a Contact page
+- Filter types of products
+- Display when a product is on sale, show the product's original price as well

 ### Low Priority